 - More than 50% of incidents involving stalking behavior are targeting current or former intimate partners

 - 1 in 7 victims relocate their residence as a result of the victimization

 - Most stalkers pursue their victims once a week or more

 Concerns around this issue should be taken seriously, stalking warning signs should not be ignored.

 Common Stalking Behaviors

-Behaviors that serve as stalking warning signs include, but are not limited to:
+Some of the behaviors commonly reported as part of patterns of stalking include, but are not limited to:

 - Continuing to send unwanted communications, or leave gifts for someone after being asked not to

 - Following someone in person, or tracking them using technology

 - Hiring or recruiting someone to track or monitor the targeted individual